TomoyukiAota/photo-location-map/README.md

 ## You want to use a specific lib (like rxjs) in electron main thread?

 You can do this!
 Just by importing your library in npm dependencies (not devDependencies) with `npm install --save`.
 It will be loaded by electron during build phase and added to the final package.
-Then use your library by importing it in `main.ts` file.
+Then use your library by importing it in `electron-main.ts` file.

 ## Browser mode